HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 In addition, such variants can not be shown in databases listing variants based on a `c.` description.

 The HGVS nomenclature committee received several requests to suggest a format to describe such variants.
-So far, the committee has the opinion such a format is not required; these variants can be described accurately using a chromosomal refenrence sequence (`g.`).
+So far, the committee has the opinion such a format is not required; these variants can be described accurately using a chromosomal reference sequence (`g.`).
 Although the proposal "[Numbering gene flanking nucleotides](#geneflanking)" has been rejected, the issue is not silenced.
 The [Global Variome shared LOVD](http://databases.lovd.nl/shared/genes/DMD) currently uses a format using `{0}` (deletion) and `{2}` (duplication) in combination with the first and last nucleotide of the coding DNA reference sequence (`c.-244` and `c.*2691` in the examples below) to describe variants which go outside the boundaries of the transcript.